Fighting Diabetes' Deadly Impact on Minorities

-The American Diabetes Association Alert Day on March 25, 2014, is a one-day wake-up call to inform people about the dangers of diabetes, especially when left undiagnosed or untreated.
+The American Diabetes Association Alert Day is a one-day wake-up call to inform people about the dangers of diabetes, especially when left undiagnosed or untreated.
 The annual event, on the fourth Tuesday of March, is a reminder for people young and old to take the ADA's Diabetes Risk Test, which includes simple questions about your family history, weight, age and other potential risk factors for diabetes.

 Diabetes is a high priority for OMH because racial and ethnic minorities have a higher burden of diabetes, worse diabetes control and are more likely to experience complications (for example, among Hispanics, the death rate from diabetes is 50% higher than for non-Hispanic whites).

 Why?
 For minorities, the problem is a combination of risk factors.
 "For some minorities, poverty, lack of access to health care, cultural attitudes and behaviors are all barriers to preventing diabetes and having effective diabetes management once diagnosed," says OMH Director Jonca Bull, M.D.

 In addition, diabetes can progress faster in minority populations.
 This rapid progression is compounded by a poor diet, obesity and a sedentary life.